davidmatthew-ie/website/content/posts/2023/chatgpt-friend-or-foe.md

 title: "ChatGPT: The Content Creator’s Friend or Foe?"
 permalink: /chatgpt-the-content-creators-friend-or-foe/
 date: 2023-10-27
-updated: 2023-12-01
+updated: 2025-08-05
 tags: ['AI']
 ---

 _This article first appeared on [ul.ie](https://www.ul.ie/marketing-and-communications/articles/chatgpt-the-content-creators-friend-or-foe)._

-Whether you’re an AI advocate or AI adversary, there’s no doubt that, as a technology, it’s here to stay.
+Whether you’re an AI advocate or AI adversary (or somewhere in-between), there’s little doubt that, as a technology, it’s here to stay.

-ChatGPT and other generative AI tools have quickly become a mainstay of the modern workplace, and education is no exception.
+ChatGPT and other generative AI tools have become a mainstay of the modern workplace and have (for better or worse) also embedded themselves in education.
 It is important therefore that we understand the basics of how this technology works so that we can at the very least make informed decisions about its use.

 ## How It Works